FusionAuth/fusionauth-site/site/_posts/2023-07-21-what-is-customer-identity-and-access-management.md

 * Offer a single sign-on (SSO) solution, which allows customers to sign in to multiple applications with a single set of credentials.
 * Allow customers to register and log in using social accounts, such as Facebook, Apple, or Google.
 * Provide self-service tools for managing profiles.
-* Let customers to undertake account security and recovery actions, such as adding MFA or resetting a password.
+* Let customers undertake account security and recovery actions, such as adding MFA or resetting a password.
 * Personalize the customer experience based on customer preferences.

 ### User experience